gethiox/HIDI/README.md

 ![no china usb midi](./docs/hidi-logo.png)

 # Purpose of this project
-This application is a translation layer between HID devices like keyboard and gamepad with a bunch of useful features:
+This application is a translation layer between HID devices like keyboards or gamepads and MIDI interface with a bunch of useful features:

 - Any number of customized MIDI mappings, easily switchable by a precise binding (currently included Piano and Accordion)
 - Making use of analog gamepad input to control things such as pitch-bend or CC (also configurable).